Joeski88/cosynightin/README.md

 ### Frameworks/Libraries, Programmes and Tools:

+- [Django](https://www.djangoproject.com/): python framework used to create the project.
+- [jQuery](https://jquery.com/): was used to control click events.
+- [Bootstrap](https://getbootstrap.com/): Frameworks used to style parts of the app.

 #### Python modules/packages:

+- [SQLite](https://www.sqlite.org/): was used to store rotten tomatoes database.
+- [PostgreSQL](https://www.postgresql.org/): the database used to store all the data on admin side.

 ##### Standard library imports:

-- [random](https://docs.python.org/3/library/random.html) was used to implement pseudo-random word selection from word bank.
-- [os](https://docs.python.org/3/library/os.html) was used to clear the terminal before running the program.
-- [String](https://docs.python.org/3/library/string.html) processes standard strings in various ways in python.

 ##### Third-party imports:

-- [Random Lists](https://www.randomlists.com/data/words.json) Word bank used for word pool for the game.
-- [Colorama](https://pypi.org/project/colorama/) was used to add colors and styles to the project.

 #### Other tools: